-That said [about] mundane matters entangled [in], unable [to] break away from, just when entangled, but able [to] not [be] accordingly as transformed, thus is entanglement then broken free from.
+That said [about] mundane matters’ entanglements, those unable [to] break away from, just when entangled, [if] only able [to] not follow them [to be] transformed, thus immediately, [are] entanglements then broken away from.

 Like [a] mirror reflecting [an] image, [when the] image comes, not rejecting [it, and when the] image goes, not retaining [it].

-Those [who] learn [the] path, must [be in their] original positions [to] then practise, [to the] utmost [fulfilling] their parts.
+Of people [who] learn [the] path, [they] must [be in their] original positions [to] then practise, [to the] utmost [fulfilling] their parts.

-As such, then [even if] all day [with] mundane matters entangled, [it is with] all day free [and] unfettered [to] things outside.
+Thus then, [even if] all day [with] mundane matters entangled, [they are] all day free [and] unfettered [to] things outside.

-[Of] that called, ‘[With] wholeheartedness, without abiding [anywhere, the] ten thousand situations [are] together tranquil, [with the] six dusts [of sights, sounds, smells, tastes, touches and thoughts] not loathed, still [being the] same [as] right awakening’, [it is] of this meant.
+[Of] that called, ‘[With] wholeheartedness, without abiding [anywhere, the] ten thousand situations [are] together tranquil, [with the] six dusts [of sights, sounds, smells, tastes, touches and thoughts] not loathed, also [the] same [as] Right Awakening’, this [is] that said.

 Pure Land Tradition’s 13th Patriarch Great Master Yìnguāng

 Dharma Master Yìnguāng’s Collected Writings (First Compilation): Reply Letter [To] Xú Yànrú [And] Yìrú;

 Record [Of] Great Master Yìnguāng’s Collected Writings’ Essence (112th Short Section): 3rd [Chapter]: Guidance [On] Practice Methods: Third, Clear Remedies [For] Habitual Tendencies (19th Short Section)

 [Ref: #112 / 3.3.19]